-Contact, a platform for creatives backed by Maisie Williams, raises $1.9M Seed led by Founders Fund – TechCrunch
+Contact, a platform for creatives backed by Maisie Williams, raises $1.9M seed led by Founders Fund – TechCrunch

 Selby says Contact intends to remain in the background and allow the talent to brand itself independently across different verticals.
 Crucially, Contact does not take money from creators, only booking companies, from which it will levy a 20% fee on transactions.

-Commenting, Trae Stephens, Partner at Founders Fund, said: “We are always excited when we find founders who seem to have been born to build a specific company.
+Commenting, Trae Stephens, partner at Founders Fund, said: “We are always excited when we find founders who seem to have been born to build a specific company.
 Reuben definitely seems like one of those founders.
 We are really excited to watch the company scale and expand into new creative verticals.”

 Pippa Lamb, Partner at Sweet Capital, added: “The team at Contact have been pushing frontiers in the creator economy long before ‘the creator economy’ became a buzzword.
 Contact possesses a rare combination of world-class technical talent with the raw innovation of today’s most creative minds.
 We are excited about this next chapter.”